TeasingSisyphus/cuttleV1/README.md

 *	Sam
 	*	Handle 5'ing with two or few cards in deck
 *	Ryan
-	*	Handle 4 with two or fewer cards in op's hand
 	*	Handle 7 with two jacks (illegal case)
 *	Seven
 	*	Make case in seven for when both top cards are jacks: put one in scrap and alert both players what happened